 The first part is an extract from Prof. Segui’s book, for which he gave examples of the various shapes, angles, with two or more fasteners per line, and angles with 4 or more fasteners per line, as well as two W shapes of a different dimension each of the two, has a different bf/d value.

-I wrote the dimension of these w sections from the relevant tables, and accordingly the estimated bf/d, and I referred to the table of shapes for the different equations for U factor value, as for the Wt, it is a section cut from a parent w.
+I wrote the dimension of these w sections from the relevant tables, and accordingly the estimated bf/d, and I referred to the table of shapes for the different equations for the U factor value, as for the Wt, it is a section cut from a parent w.

 This is the brief content of the lecture.

-Practice examples for determining the U value for different shapes.
+Solved problems for determining the U value for different shapes.